WEREMSOFT/raylib-wiki-fork/raylib-input-system.md

 ------------------
 Android NDK provides its own events polling system: `ALooper_pollAll()`, called on `PollInputEvents()`.

 Using `AndroidInputCallback()`, all inputs can be later processed.
-Currently only some inputs are processed but additional inputs could be processed
+Currently, only some inputs are processed but additional inputs could be processed

 Input | Library | Details
 :---: | :---: | ---